 during the consultation, the patient demonstrates their understanding of the risks, benefits and limitations of the proposed surgery

 during the consultation, the patient demonstrates that they are mature and responsible enough to plan for surgery and follow pre and post operative instructions

 ultimately, it is the teen’s desire to have surgery – not the parent’s alone

-If you are a teen considering surgery, or the parent of a teen considering surgery, we encourage you to contact our office for a complementary pre-consultation.
-We have much experience with young patients having surgery and can eliminate missed school days through planning and careful selection of surgery dates.
+If you are a teen considering surgery, or the parent of a teen considering surgery, we encourage you to contact our office at for a complementary pre-consultation.
+We have a lot of experience with young patients having surgery and can eliminate missed school days through planning and careful selection of surgery dates.